rouzier/cperl/STATUS.md

 In the master branch also:
 * exact_arith: perl6-like exact integer arithmetic, but much faster.
   Only promotes to bigint on overflows.
+* many more and much better dump functions.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.